Does DEGIRO offer "free" ETFs? Discover all the associated costs

 1. Handling fee

-A €1 handling fee is applied to each transaction of ETFs from the "Popular ETF Selection."
-This fee is lower than the standard transaction fees for other products on the platform but eliminates the concept of "free."
+A €1 handling fee is applied to each transaction of ETFs from the "Popular ETF Selection.", only if it is traded on the Tradegate exchange.
+In other words, the same ETF can be listed on several exchanges, but the cost on each of them differs.

 According to DEGIRO, “this fixed fee covers all costs incurred related to the execution of your order (e.g., clearing and settlement expenses, brokerage fees, confirmation contract fees, regulatory fees, and execution fees).”